eraffaelli/oneshotrpg/content/blog/creating-the-setting/a-failed-sci-fi-setting.md

 ## Elevator Pitch
 One of the [limitations outlined in the previous article](/blog/creating-the-setting/requirements-for-a-role-playing-game-setting/) mentions that potential customers should be able to understand what the setting is about after hearing a short elevator pitch.
 The elevator pitch I came up with is as follows:

- _“It’s a galaxy-spanning space opera.
+ _It’s a galaxy-spanning space opera.
 The characters hop from planet to planet with their large, warp-drive equipped space ships.
-Their adventures pit them against politics, technological marvels, and all sorts of alien races.”_
+Their adventures pit them against politics, technological marvels, and all sorts of alien races._

 Now that the elevator pitch is defined, the setting can be tested against the limitations that were set earlier.